 - 66. When government officials visit, the modern-minded Orang Suku Laut normally join meetings.
 They also regularly attend gatherings to learn the tenets of Islam and take part in joint work programs to build a house of prayer (surau) and other projects proposed by officials.
-They agreed fairly quickly to the officials even if they had not understood the intentions of the officials very well.
-The tradition-minded Orang Suku Laut, on the other hand, were not ready to accept any kind of contact and attended neither meetings nor joint activities.
-In principle, they tended to refuse everything.
+They agree fairly quickly to the officials even if they have not understood the intentions of the officials very well.
+The tradition-minded Orang Suku Laut, on the other hand, are not ready to accept any kind of contact nor attend any meeting or join activities.
+In principle, they tend to refuse everything.
 When the officials came to the settlement, they avoided contact by withdrawal.
 They did this either by not leaving their houses or leaving the settlement before the officials arrived.
 The doubting Orang Suku Laut took a position between the two other groups. - 67.
 The developmental pressure has led to intense struggles over territorial rights.
-It has also raised issues concerning the social assimilation of indigenous peoples as citizens, religious conversion and cultural identity.
+It has also raised issues concerning the social assimilation of indigenous peoples as citizens, religious conversion and cultural identity.21